FUB-HCC/hcds-winter-2020/assignments/A6_R7_DataVis/mane/blog.md

 **2. What kind of unfairness did ProPublica found in their analysis?
 Check out the provided resources below.
 Especially check the article on "Machine Bias"[2] and focus on the following table.**

-We also turned up significant racial disparities, just as Holder feared.
-In forecasting who would re-offend, the algorithm made mistakes with black and white defendants at roughly the same rate but in very different ways.
-The formula was particularly likely to falsely flag black defendants as future criminals, wrongly labeling them this way at almost twice the rate as white defendants.
-White defendants were mislabeled as low risk more often than black defendants.
+ProRepublica found significant racial disparities.
+Eventhough the algoritm made mistakes in forecasting who would re-offend at roughly the same rate for both black and white defendants, the errors ad hand were very differently situated. *"The formula was particularly likely to falsely flag black defendants as future criminals, wrongly labeling them this way at almost twice the rate as white defendants"*.
+Whereas *"white defendants were mislabeled as low risk more often than black defendants"*.

 ### 3 - Understand the ProPublica analysis